gclayburg/dockerPreparePlugin/README.md

 ENTRYPOINT ["./bootrunner.sh"]
 ```

-There are two ADD commands in here.
-This plugin split the Spring Boot jar file into two directories - one for your application code classes and the other for dependent jar files.
-This way, we get all the benefits of a Spring Boot runnable jar file and yet we can still use the docker layer cache.
+There are three ADD commands in here for the 3 layers produced by this plugin.
+We still get all the benefits of a Spring Boot runnable jar file and yet we can still use the docker layer cache.

 ### [bootrunner.sh](src/main/resources/defaultdocker/bootrunner.sh)
 ```bash